phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 ### Co-existing with plugins that use Firebase

-Problems may arise when push plugin is used along plugins, that implement Firebase functionality (cordova-plugin-firebase-analytics, for example).
+Problems may arise when push plugin is used along plugins that implement Firebase functionality (cordova-plugin-firebase-analytics, for example).
 Firebase uses `@string/google_app_id`, as does the push plugin, though the value format differs, causing problems like this: `Invalid google_app_id.
 Firebase Analytics disabled`.

 To make the two work together, you need to migrate your GCM project from Google console to Firebase console: